bradgarton13/azure-network-protocols/README.md

 </p>
 <p>
-  After launching any web browser and navigating to the Microsoft Azure Portal I created a resource group known as RGNetworkLab.
+  After launching google chrome and navigating to the Microsoft Azure Portal I created a resource group known as RGNetworkLab.
   Inside this resource group I created two virtual machines, one being a Window's 10 machine(VM1) and the other a Linux based machine(VM2).
   During creation I made sure to put both of these machine inside the same virtual network;"VM1-vnet".
 </p>